alorchhota/eulerian/README.md

 eulerian
 ========

-R code to find eulerian path and cycles from a graph.
+R code to find eulerian paths and cycles from a graph.